Spintronics for image recognition: performance benchmarking via data-driven simulations: Introduction

-The ground state magnetization of STVOs is a magnetic vortex, composed of in-plane curling magnetization, at the center of which is located the out-of-plane magnetization vortex core (\fig\ref{fig:stvo_in_out}a).
-When an electric current is injected into a STVO, the vortex core undergoes circular oscillations in the plane of the MTJ (pink circular arrow in \fig\ref{fig:stvo_in_out}) due to an effect called the spin-transfer torque~\cite{pribiag2007magnetic, ralph2008spin, guslienko2014nonlinear} (STT).
-Thanks to another phenomenon referred to as tunnel magnetoresistance\cite{yuasa2007giant} (TMR), stable oscillations of the electrical resistance and of the voltage in the MHz range are obtained.
-By utilizing an amplitude-modulated signal as input (\fig\ref{fig:stvo_in_out}b), these voltage oscillations display a nonlinear amplitude with respect to the input signal amplitude~\cite{abreu2022ampere}, as represented in \fig\ref{fig:stvo_in_out}c.
-As will be clear in Sec. \ref{modeling}, this nonlinearity can be retrieved from the evolution of an internal state quantity of the STVO, the time-varying reduced position of the vortex core $s(t)=\vert\vert X(t)\vert\vert/R$, where $\vert\vert X(t)\vert\vert$ is the time-dependent position of the vortex core in the plane of the MTJ and $R$ is its radius~\cite{araujo2022data}.
-STVOs offer numerous advantages, such as low power consumption, minimal noise and compatibility with complementary metal-oxide-semiconductor (CMOS) technology~\cite{yogendra2015coupled}, making them attractive candidates for nonlinear data transformation in neuromorphic applications~\cite{torrejon2017neuromorphic, romera2018vowel, markovic2019reservoir,abreu2020role}.
+Efficient data classification using physical reservoir computing has been demonstrated in various works utilizing spintronic oscillators known as vortex-based spin-torque oscillators~\cite{pribiag2007magnetic} (STVOs).
+STVOs are magnetic tunnel junctions (MTJs) whose behavior can be described using spintronics, the study of the transport of spin in magnetic materials and nanostructures~\cite{gaididei2010magnetic}.
+The ground state magnetization of STVOs is a magnetic vortex, composed of in-plane curling magnetization with an out-of-plane magnetization vortex core at the center (\fig\ref{fig:stvo_in_out}a).
+When a current density signal is injected into a STVO (\fig\ref{fig:stvo_in_out}b), the vortex core undergoes circular oscillations in the plane of the MTJ (pink circular arrow in \fig\ref{fig:stvo_in_out}a) due to an effect called the spin-transfer torque~\cite{pribiag2007magnetic, ralph2008spin, guslienko2014nonlinear} (STT).
+Thanks to another phenomenon known as tunnel magnetoresistance\cite{yuasa2007giant} (TMR), stable oscillations of the electrical resistance are obtained, as well as voltage oscillations in the MHz range across the MTJ (\fig\ref{fig:stvo_in_out}c).
+The amplitude of these voltage oscillations is nonlinearly related to the amplitude of the input signal, making STVOs suitable for nonlinear data transformation in reservoir computing applications~\cite{abreu2022ampere}.
+This nonlinearity can be retrieved from the evolution of an internal state quantity of the STVO: the time-varying reduced position of the vortex core $s(t)=\vert\vert X(t)\vert\vert/R$, where $\vert\vert X(t)\vert\vert$ is the time-dependent position of the vortex core in the plane of the MTJ and $R$ is the radius of the MTJ~\cite{araujo2022data}.
+STVOs offer numerous advantages, such as low power consumption, minimal noise and compatibility with complementary metal-oxide-semiconductor (CMOS) technology~\cite{yogendra2015coupled}, making them attractive candidates for nonlinear data transformation in reservoir computing applications~\cite{torrejon2017neuromorphic, romera2018vowel, markovic2019reservoir,abreu2020role,grollier2020neuromorphic}.